 But don’t be fooled by the fact that some wouldn’t be able to find Estonia on a map!
 Based on all the student experiences we collected, Estonia is one of the most popular (and beautiful) international study destination in the EU.

-So, how did Estonia become such an important player on the market of international education?
+So, how did Estonia become such an important player in the market of international education?
 How do you apply to a Master’s degree in Estonia?
 And where is Estonia on the map, anyway?

-Quick overview of why students pick to study in Estonia
+Quick overview of why students prefer to study in Estonia

 That’s why estonia.dreamapply.com is a really great website for international students wanting to study in English in Estonia.
 Collaborating with Estonian universities, the website offers easy access to all the Bachelor’s, Master’s, and PhDs in the country.
 You just make an account, select your country of origin and the programme you wish to study, and read the details of your application there.